Best Texting Services for Ecommerce Apparel (2026)

 Where does your lifecycle segmentation live today?
 If it’s already in Klaviyo, adding Klaviyo SMS can reduce complexity.

-It’s tempting to evaluate Return Signals against Attentive/Postscript/Klaviyo, but they’re built for different jobs.
+It’s tempting to evaluate Signals against Attentive/Postscript/Klaviyo, but they’re built for different jobs.

 Marketing SMS tools optimize for reach and revenue attribution.
-Return Signals optimizes for something different: making the customer feel like they have a person at the brand.
+Signals optimizes for something different: giving the customer a person at the brand they can actually text.
 Exchanges, fit resolution, and buying intent all flow from that relationship.
-Customers reply at 60%+ rates because they’re responding to someone they trust.
+Quaker Marine saw a 58% reply rate on iMessage and RCS, and the customers who replied repurchased 51% more often than control.

 A few practical differences: